IAmNuggit/IAmNuggit/README.md

 This is the place where I store stuff and break things

-- :weight_lifting_man: I'm currently working on somethign cool!
+- :weight_lifting_man: I'm currently working on something cool!
 - 👀 I’m interested in AI and Machine Learning
 - 🌱 I’m currently learning Games Software Engineering
 - 📫 Reach me at: [@LinkedIn][linkedin], [@Twitter][twitter] or say 👋 on [Email](mailto:chandlerhaines123@gmail.com)